iron-fish/website/docs/onboarding/rpc/chain.md

 ## chain/estimateFeeRate

-Estimates fee given an optional priority
+Estimates the fee rate given an optional priority.
+Fee rates are estimated from the distribution of transaction fees over the last 10 blocks.

+The fee rate for each transaction is computed by dividing the transaction fee in $ORE by the size of the transaction in kB.

+The slow, average, and fast rates each come from a percentile in the distribution:
+slow:    10th
+average: 20th
+fast:    30th

+#### Parameters
+priority [optional, default = 'average']
+- one of 'slow', 'average', 'fast'

+#### Returns
+Returns the fee rate for the provided priority

 #### Request

 <JsDisplay js={`{
-  priority: 'slow' | 'average' | 'fast'
+  priority: 'slow'
-} | undefined
+}
 `} />

 #### Response